Gluten-Free White Cake

 We love eating healthy whole grains, produce in season, and treats sweetened with honey.
 But on a special occasion, like our daughter's[ birthday, we go right for this delicious, light white cake.
 Here we slathered blueberry jam between the two layers before frosting it all with vanilla buttercream frosting.
 You might like chocolate or lemon instead.
 Here is the cake recipe to help you make your own treat.]

-- 450 grams gluten-free all-purpose flour mix
+- 450 grams all-purpose gluten-free flour mix

 - 1 teaspoon psyllium husk powder (optional)